D. J. Fluker

-Danny Lee Jesus "D. J." Fluker (born March 13, 1991) is an American football offensive tackle who is a free agent.
-He was drafted by the San Diego Chargers in the first round of the 2013 NFL Draft.
-He played college football at Alabama, where he was recognized as an All-American.
+Danny Lee Jesus "D. J." Fluker (born March 13, 1991) is an American professional football offensive tackle.
+He was selected by the San Diego Chargers in the first round of the 2013 NFL draft.
+He played college football for the Alabama Crimson Tide, where he was recognized as an All-American.

-High school career
+Early life

 Born and raised in the Lower Ninth Ward of New Orleans, Louisiana, Fluker and his family left the city in the final hours before Hurricane Katrina roared ashore.
 They moved to Biloxi, Mississippi, and later Mobile, Alabama, where Fluker attended McGill-Toolen Catholic High School.
 By eighth grade, he stood 6'3" and weighed 400 pounds, but later lost much of that weight.
 At McGill-Toolen, Fluker was a dominating defensive lineman.
-Family issues took Fluker back to Biloxi, for his junior year, where he remained at defensive tackle, after almost giving up on his football career.
+Family issues took him back to Biloxi for his junior year, where he remained at defensive tackle, after almost giving up on his football career.

-Prior to his senior year, Fluker moved back to Alabama—this time to the city of Foley.
-At Foley High School, head coach Todd Watson convinced Fluker to play on the offensive line to exploit his full potential.
+Prior to his senior year, Fluker moved back to Alabama, this time to the city of Foley.
+At Foley High School, head coach Todd Watson convinced him to play on the offensive line to exploit his full potential.
 Foley finished the season with a 7–3 record, including a 24–17 win over Fluker's old McGill-Toolen team.
 Fluker earned high school All-American honors from USA Today, Parade, EA Sports, and SuperPrep.
 He also received an invitation to the 2009 U.S. Army All-American Bowl.

-In addition to football, Fluker was also a member of the Foley track & field team, where he threw the shot put, recording a top-throw of 16.27 meters (53 ft 1 in) at the 2009 Mobile Challenge, where he took 4th.
+In addition to football, Fluker was a member of the Foley track & field team, where he threw the shot put, recording a top-throw of 16.27 meters (53 ft 1 in) at the 2009 Mobile Challenge, where he took 4th.

 Considered a five-star recruit by Rivals.com, Fluker was ranked No. 1 among offensive tackle prospects in the nation.
-Despite growing up an LSU Tigers fan, Fluker committed to Alabama.
+Despite growing up an LSU Tigers fan, he committed to Alabama.